We Change Lives Together

 Impact on people

 Last year, we provided life-changing services to tens of thousands of people, offering hope and opportunity through job training, career-building skills and access to resources through our network of community partners, empowering them to achieve sustainable employment.
 Factoring in the individuals who accessed one of our sites by attending an orientation or using our computer centers, JVS SoCal impacted close to 50,000 in 2017.

 Our services are offered at the America’s Job Centers/WorkSource Centers we operate in West L.A., the Antelope Valley and downtown Los Angeles at Patriotic Hall; through L.A.
-County GAIN, GROW and REAS for people transitioning from public assistance to the workplace, and in our range of innovative donor-supported programs.
+County GAIN (public assistance) and REAS (refugee employment) for people transitioning from public assistance to the workplace, and in our range of innovative donor-supported programs.

 Transformation starts here